 - Music impacts the audience

 Think about this: Can you imagine your favorite epic film without an inspirational musical score?
 In many ways, the music offers that enhanced energy, excitement and stimulation for audiences.
-Think about this: Have you ever turned down the volume on your television, computer, or mobile device while watching a horror movie?
+Now, think about this: Have you ever turned down the volume on your television, computer, or mobile device while watching a horror movie?
 If you have, then you realize that the fear factor is almost completely eliminated.

 - Directors and their musical choices

 Great directors choose excellent cinematographers to assist in capturing the perfect shot, but they also understand the importance of securing a great music director or composer for a film.
 Directors like Martin Scorsese, Michael Bay, James Cameron, Tim Burton, and Steven Spielberg are all deeply involved in the musical selections and styles of their films.
 Many times audiences will discover that these directors associate with the same music talents from film to film.
 For many directors and composers (or music directors) the bond becomes a lifetime one.
-The musical choices for films can be as important as the shots selected.
-Great filmmakers understand that.
+The musical choices for films can be as important as the shots selected; great filmmakers understand that.

 When we allow ourselves as audience members to engage fully into the musical selections (or the silence) of a film, we can gain a greater understanding of the director’s intent, and our own interpretations.